bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 To configure your Apache web server to work with Bugzilla while using mod_cgi, do the following:

-XXX Shouldn't we be using sites-available/sites-enabled here?
+.. todo:: Shouldn't we be using sites-available/sites-enabled here?

 #.
 Edit the Apache configuration file (see above).